A CAR dealer in Trethomas, Caerphilly, has been fined £12,000 for offering to supply a dangerous vehicle.

-In delivering sentence, the chairman of the bench stated that ‘the culpability in this case is high – that the company used unqualified staff to do the work of mechanics, and that they had had previous advice on their systems’.
-The chairman also gave credit to the company for pleading guilty, reducing the fine from £18,000 to £12,000.
+In delivering the sentence, the chairman of the bench stated that ‘the culpability in this case is high – that the company used unqualified staff to do the work of mechanics, and that they had had previous advice on their systems’.
+The chairman also gave credit to the company for pleading guilty, though, reducing the fine from £18,000 to £12,000.

 Rob Hartshorn, Caerphilly’s head of public protection, said: ‘I hope this successful prosecution will send a clear message that strict legislation and laws are in place to protect consumers, and we will take strong action where needed to ensure this legislation is enforced.’